How to Dress When You Want ’30 & Thriving’ Vibes

 Basic white T-shirts are some of the versatile pieces you can hoard in your wardrobe.
 They go with anything and everything.
 The trick is the fabric though.
 While you can buy several white T-shirts from H&M, the fabric wears out too quickly.

 And also, experiment with different sleeves and sizes.
-Try oversize basic tees and pair them with skinny jeans.
+Try oversized basic tees and pair them with skinny jeans.
 Or pair rolled-up sleeves with trouser shorts.

 A pair of skinny jeans look good on anyone!
 It sounds like skinny jeans are the trickiest but they’re not, especially if you’re like me and kind of a shorty.